yiisoft/yii2/docs/guide/structure-models.md

-To declare validation rules associated with a model, override the [[yii\base\Model::rules()]] method by returning the rules that the model data should satisfy.
-The following example should the validation rules for the `ContactForm` model:
+To declare validation rules associated with a model, override the [[yii\base\Model::rules()]] method by returning the rules that the model attributes should satisfy.
+The following example shows the validation rules declared for the `ContactForm` model:

 ```php